apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Specifies the replicas of the first componentSpec, if the replicas of the first componentSpec is specified,
-this value will be ignored.</p>
+<p>replicas specifies the replicas of the first componentSpec, if the replicas of the first componentSpec is specified, this value will be ignored.</p>
 </td>
 </tr>
 <tr>